excess-c64/v1541commander/README.md

 them in the best possible layout (think "defragment disk").
 It might also fix issues with corrupted filesystems.

+As this starts with a completely empty disk, it also creates a new BAM and of course, you risk losing data on a disk that contains things like data for trackloaders, C128 boot sectors, or anything else that isn't part of a CBM DOS filesystem es recognized by *V1541Commander*.

 ## Adding, deleting and moving files on an image

 You can add and delete files from the *CBM DOS* menu or by right-clicking on